fastpacedsociety/osu-dates/README.md

 ```
 python osu!dates.py
 ```
 or run it directly by opening the .py file.
+If you ever want to revert back to your old dates, run restore.py

--If you ever want to revert back to your old dates, run restore.py -More information in README.txt
+More information in README.txt